 Having liked Magister Negimagi (2006), a show centering on this adorable very young schoolteacher and the situations with girls that he gets himself into and that would be very embarrassing if he wasn't only ten years old, I thought that Negima!? would be a continuation.
 It was, as the booklet warned, a re-telling.
 This happens to anime series sometimes, where the same set of players get a different character and story - an example I've heard of being Mai-Otome which was a remake of Mai-Hime - and it strikes me as extra character milking that potentially ruins the show for fans of the original.
 In this case, the innocent innuendo of the first show turns into a kind of panty humour when poor Negi, teacher at a school which serves to keep a vampire trapped, has to kiss one girl after another to bond with them and use their superpowers against supernatural menaces.
 They're terribly squeamish about this rather meaningless kiss, and the more bonded girls he accumulates, the more jealous the firstcomers become.
 Their superpowered forms are a slapstick affair, giving the show a humour that lacks the original's charm.
 As usual, when the goodguys of a show are chewed too thin, attention turns to the villains: in this case, a vampire punished by spending eternity as a young schoolgirl, having to redo the same class every year, and her cyborg sidekick.
 Eternal school as punishment?
 I can relate to that.

 In Soul Eater, a school that is truly and deliberately a nightmare is attended by two screechy- and scruffy-looking teens, first shown hunting "bad" humans so that Soul Eater, the albino and routinely teeth-baring male half of the duo - the "weapon" - can swallow the offenders' souls.
 The plan is to have the boy ingest 99 human souls and the soul of a witch, to turn him into a more advanced weapon, a Deathscythe.
 When they finally find a witch, not only does she flirt with him - to the fury of Maka, the girl, whose father, a real Deathscythe, is a womanizer and has made her lose all confidence in male fidelity - but she turns out to be a cat with magical powers, hence, useless for their purpose; she's a good sport about it, though, and has no bad feelings.
 Their school is clearly the kind that expects pupils to learn on the job, as they are often sent on assignments, where they clash with the rival team of an incredibly mouthy boy with a blue star on his shoulder and his complementarily shy, but much less ineffective female partner, and sometimes get some scary private tuition from Franken Stein, the most deadpan of the teachers, who has the irresistible urge to dissect people, including his former partner, Maka's father.
-When a third team is introduced consisting of a boy in black with three black bars across his forelock and an extreme obsession with symmetry, and his lamentably asymmetrical pair of female weapons, the suspicion is confirmed that this show is not completely serious.
+When a third team is introduced, consisting of a boy in black with three black bars across his forelock and an extreme obsession with symmetry, and his lamentably asymmetrical pair of female weapons, the suspicion is confirmed that this show is not completely serious.
 This boy, who almost loses his life in an Egyptian tomb because he focuses solely on the asymmetry of its contents, is the son of the school's headmaster, Shinigami (ie. Death) who has cubist gloves for hands, and makes appearances as comic as the derangedly grinning sun and moon hanging over the city of eternal Halloween.

 In total contrast, Chi's sweet home is the series of short and highly simplistic episodes in the life of Chi, the kitten that loses its mother.
 Initially - that is, before I wandered into the video room - the kitten only wants to find its mother, but after a while, especially after a cold and scary night alone, it is content to stay with the little boy who found it at a playground and took it home to his parents' apartment, where pets are not allowed.
 Several episodes cover the kitten's attempts to climb onto the windowsill, and the parents' panic at seeing it behind the windowpane while looking over the shoulder of the neighbour they were chatting to about rumours of a cat in the neighbourhood.
 Finally, the mother hits on the idea of filling up the windowsill with stuffed animals so a kitten sitting among them won't be noticed.
 Two other projects are taking the kitten to the vet (a traumatizing experience - first it's locked into a dark hamper, then it finds itself in a waiting room full of... dogs!!) and cutting its nails.
 The poor father becomes deeply hated by little Chi for the part he plays in these abuses, and does his best to make amends.
 The last episode-spanning project in this microcosm of kitty joy and sadness is how to make kitty sharpen its claws on something other than daddy's expensive trousers.

 D.Gray-Man is a show that just happened to be playing when I wandered out the dinner room.
-The scene is... seventeenth century Europe?
+The scene is...
+17th century Europe?
 The protagonist is Allen Walker, a boy with a shiny eye and a "weapon" arm (cybernetic? it changes into a weapon).
 The plot is... yet another Bleach (2008) variant.
 Again, the dead are among us instead of their own realm where they should be.
 Again, this is a bad thing because their powers are harnessed for evil purposes.
 The evil dead are now called Akuma ("bad spirits") instead of Hollows, and they are called to this world by people who just can't let go of their beloved dead ones.
 Harnessing them is the Earl who - how original - wants to use them to destroy the world.
 The boy in question has been "cursed" with the ability to detect Akuma and to fight both them and the Earl.

 Perhaps due to his tender age, self-esteem is not his strong point.
 He comes to a stronghold (headquarters?) of the Akuma-exterminating Black Priest Organization with an air of "uh, I think I'm supposed to help you" and of course gets caught up in a battle at its very gates.
 Some of the priests are unimpressed with him, others judge him more kindly, and the series might be interesting for all the characters in this organization and the way they work together.
 It might also be worth watching for the Akuma who are created as follows: the Earl visits a newly bereaved human, shows a skeleton that can house the soul of the deceased, and asks the human to call the deceased back to this world.
 But the soul thus recalled is trapped in the skeleton and compelled to obey the Earl's orders.
 Not all souls are happy to do this, or to return at all, and as with the Hollows, it is amusing and touching to see the Akuma that deviate from their evil role, and/or gratifyingly horrifying to see them being destroyed.